charlie0129/e-ink-display-server/README.md

 *All APIs are for test purposes.*

 **This project is still in its alpha stage,  under development.
-There is no gurtantee that the program can run without problems.**
+There is no guarantee that the program can run without problems.**

  TODO: